OldManUmby/DND.SRD.Wiki/pages/02.changelog/default.md

 ## October 29th, 2019

--   [x] Adjust SRD for PH Errata (Nov 2018) from [Wizards](https://dnd.wizards.com/articles/sage-advice/errata-november-2018).
+-   [x] Adjust SRD for DMG, MM and PH Errata (Nov 2018) from [Wizards](https://dnd.wizards.com/articles/sage-advice/errata-november-2018).
 Not an official Wizard's SRD update, but it needed to be done.

 ## October 10th, 2019